Satelles and NIST Working Together

 Some important highlights:

-- Time experts at Satelles and NIST jointly conducted research and presented it at an industry conference to demonstrate the accuracy of STL compared to UTC(NIST).
+- Time experts at Satelles and NIST presented papers at the ION PTTI conferences in 2023 and 2024 based on jointly conducted research that demonstrates the accuracy of STL compared to UTC(NIST).

 - Reports published by NIST classify STL as an indirect distribution source for UTC(NIST) and confirm that STL is highly consistent with Coordinated Universal Time (UTC).